GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Lady_Day.md

 **Lady Day** on Wikipedia
 https://en.wikipedia.org/wiki/Lady_Day

 Walter White is rather meticulous in his clean cooking.
 But the ladies at the Zero Hour bring to the table the ultimate inception of reformation of conceptions.
-Now who conceived of sin, 1132?
+Now *who* conceived of sin, 1132?
 The value 32 feet per second squared (ft/s²) is the approximate acceleration due to gravity near the Earth's surface in U.S.A. customary units.
-What has fallen from the sky, Chicken Little?
+What has [fallen](https://en.wikipedia.org/wiki/Fall_of_man) from the sky, Chicken Little?
 What eggs were nesting on ICE?

 Mr White may be a clean freak, but he is no Jesus freak.
 And we should be freaking out about Jesus.
-Especially the way fandoms of Levant science fiction trillogy behave.
+Especially the way fandoms of Levant science fiction trilogy behave.

 It is as if March 25 and December 25 are ass-backwards.
 Inverted, fucked-up beyond all *belief* and recognition!

 Have our science teachers in high school been flipping the bits? https://thesethingsinside.wordpress.com/2013/04/18/joseph-campbell-says-religious-literalism-sets-satan-in-the-seat-of-god/

-Does Mr. White not know his teachings and aspirational fandoms matter?
-Is the car-wash white-washing the situation of a military lab cooking up augmented RNA?
-How do we stop the fandom of mad scientists from wrecking us all with their crooked Levant science fiction interpretations of who originated sin? https://www.The-Scientist.com/mirror-microbes-could-end-all-life-on-earth-how-do-we-stop-them-73425
+Does Mr. White not know his teachings and aspirational fandoms, *mantras*,  matter?
+Is the car-wash racket white-washing the situation of a military lab cooking up augmented outer-space RNA?
+How do we stop the fandom of mad scientists from wrecking *Us All* with their [crooked](https://youtu.be/1jeyIAH3bUI?t=574) Levant science fiction interpretations of *who* originated sin? https://www.The-Scientist.com/mirror-microbes-could-end-all-life-on-earth-how-do-we-stop-them-73425

+These paradoxes of who 1132 abounds and rebounds.
+Is Carol with pen and whiteboard in hand, standing upon the grave site of Mr. White's science [fix](https://youtu.be/1jeyIAH3bUI?t=692)ations?